abudish/human-activity/CodeBook.md

 tidy_url <- read.table(url(address), header = TRUE) %>% as.tbl()
 ```

 Tidy dataset has next dimensions: 15480 observations and 4 variables.
 Variables are: `subject, activity_type, sensor_measurment` and `average_value`.
 **There are 30 subjects, performing 6 types of activites, with 86 different sensor measurement for each of the activity.**

-**Each observation (row) is an average value of a specific sensor measurment, of a particular individual performing one of the activities.**
+**Each observation (row) is an average value of a specific sensor measurment (in Hz), of a particular individual performing one of the activities.**

 ``` r
 # First 10 rows of the tidy data